A Restorative Retreat Experience for Women Who Feel Fried, Overloaded, or Disconnected

 What's Included

-• Five carefully curated meals built around whole, nutrient-dense ingredients—primarily organic—designed to nourish, satisfy, and reflect the principles you’ll experience throughout the retreat.
+• 11 carefully curated meals built around whole, nutrient-dense ingredients -- primarily organic -- designed to nourish, satisfy, and reflect the principles you'll experience throughout the retreat

-• Gentle Yoga Session — A slow, intentional yoga practice designed to complement the retreat's restorative pace.
-No experience necessary — just a willingness to move gently and breathe.
+• Gentle yoga -- a slow, intentional practice designed to complement the retreat's restorative pace; no experience necessary

-• Practical, real-world green living guidance to help you identify and reduce everyday chemical exposures—so you can make clearer, more confident decisions in your home and kitchen.
+• Practical, real-world green living guidance to help you identify and reduce everyday chemical exposures

-• Simple, practical daily practices you can take home to support lasting changes in how you eat, live, and feel.
+• Simple daily practices you can take home to support lasting changes in how you eat, live, and feel

-• A private 1:1 integration session after the retreat to help you apply what you’ve learned and translate it into clear, practical next steps for your daily life
+• A private 1:1 integration session after the retreat to help you translate what you've learned into clear, practical next steps

-• Foot Zone Therapy Session — (additional cost) A deeply relaxing bodywork session with a certified foot zone therapist.
-Foot zoning works through the feet to support the body's natural ability to recalibrate and restore — a fitting complement to everything the weekend offers.
-Sessions are limited and available to reserve at arrival on Friday.
+Foot Zone Therapy (additional cost) -- A deeply relaxing bodywork session with a certified foot zone therapist.
+Foot zoning works through the feet to support the body's natural ability to recalibrate and restore -- a fitting complement to everything the week offers.
+Sessions are limited and available to reserve at arrival on Monday.

 Everything is intentionally paced.
 The goal is real rest -- not a program to get through.